capsulbrasil/normalize-json/README.md

 }
 ```

 An example mapping could be as following.
-In this example we'll rename the `.nested_prop.age` path to `.nested_prop.years_on_earth` and move the `.skills` path to `.nested_prop.skills`.
+In this example we'll rename the `.nested_prop.age` path to `.nested_prop.years_on_earth` while converting its value to `string` and move the `.skills` path to `.nested_prop.skills`.
 Notice how properties with names starting with a dot (".") will be treated as paths whereas properties without a dot in the beginning will be treated as same-level properties.

 ```json
 {